 Thea Applebaum Licht

-Thea is a second year studying biological sciences.
+Thea is a third year studying biological sciences.
 She is interested in research science and science communication.